UVM10/ToDoList/README.md

 ## 3. Getting Started

 ### 3.1.
 Prerequisites

+You will need following tools for running To-do list:

 - OS: Ubuntu (Tested successfully on version 24.04.2 LTS)
 - git (Tested successfully on version 2.43.0)